 Malcolm Bucholtz resides part of the year in the small town of Mossbank, Saskatchewan, located 40 minutes south of Moose Jaw, Saskatchewan – a locale steeped in the rich history of the Prohibition era.
-The other part of the year will find Malcolm walking the beach near Skinner’s Pond, Prince Edward Island.

 Don’t let this website URL lead you astray.
 Common sense will tell you that there is no real actual University that exists, as some bureaucrats have insinuated.
 Prohibition University is nothing more than a promotional marketing name for consulting and training services on offer.